vert-x/vert-x.github.io/docs_md/maven_dev.md

 # Developing Vert.x modules with Maven

-In this HOWTO we'll show you how to develop a Vert.x project using Maven.
+In this guide we'll show you how to develop a Vert.x project using Maven.

 # Generate the project